hamzahazaimeh/my-Notes/README.md

 3- (Mis)understanding

-to be good developer should understand all the systems and tools you working with
+to be good developer should
+-understand all the systems and tools you working with

 4- Simplicity
 the program should be basic until the other programmer read it eaisly